Godwinshimbi/Python-Projects/Linear_Least_Squares/README.md

 # Linear Least Squares program for Data Analysis
-This is a GUI program the linear least squares method built with the python Tkinter library used to fit a straight line to data that was built with the python Tkinter library.
+This is a GUI program of the linear least squares method built with the python Tkinter library used to fit a straight line to data that was built with the python Tkinter library.

 ## Main Features:
 - Finds the best fit line for data expected to have linear relationship